tbenade/wercker-devcenter/source/articles/gettingstarted/web.md

 This guide will walk you through creating your first application on wercker via the web interface.

-Now, you are ready to get started with wercker.
-For your convenience we have created four separate Getting Started repositories in
+As mentioned, we have created four separate Getting Started repositories in [Ruby](https://github.com/wercker/getting-started-ruby), [Python](https://github.com/wercker/getting-started-python), [Node.js](https://github.com/wercker/getting-started-nodejs) and [Go](https://github.com/wercker/getting-started-golang).

-[Ruby](https://github.com/wercker/getting-started-ruby), [Python](https://github.com/wercker/getting-started-python), [Node.js](https://github.com/wercker/getting-started-nodejs) and [Go](https://github.com/wercker/getting-started-golang).
+We assume you have registered for a [wercker account](https://app.wercker.com/users/new).

 ### Step 1.
 Fork the Repository